LTGS: Long-Term Gaussian Scene Chronology From Sparse View Updates

 where $\alpha_{k}, T_{k}$ each denotes the alpha value and transmittance during volume rendering, and $P_k$ denotes the per-Gaussian 3D label.
 Among the $P_k$, index 0 corresponds to the background, while the remaining indices correspond to the foreground.
 The above equation solves the problem of assigning the 3D label $P_k$ by volume rendering them to the image domain to match the given multiview masks at $t=0$.
 Specifically, we use the majority voting algorithm as follows:

-where $\mathbb{1}(M_0^i,m)$ denotes the indicator function which is equal to 1 if the pixel in mask $M_0^i$ belongs to object $m$, and 0 otherwise.
-Eq.~\ref{suppl_eq:majority_voting} solves the assignment problem by allocating the label that maximizes the weighted contribution of Gaussians within the object mask regions.
-Please refer to the original FlashSplat~\citep{flashsplat} paper regarding the details and the derivation.
-We additionally filter Gaussians that are out of the object mask region after directly projecting the centers to remove floating artifacts. \if 0 For newly appearing objects, we generate new objects using point clouds from global scene reconstruction of MASt3R~\citep{mast3r} with fixed poses.
-In the original implementation, camera parameters were optimized jointly with per-view depth maps and global scales.
-We modify the optimization loop to operate only on depth maps with scale and offset parameters, while the camera poses remain fixed. \fi
+where $\mathbbm{1}(M_0^i,m)$ denotes the indicator function which is equal to 1 if the pixel in mask $M_0^i$ belongs to object $m$, and 0 otherwise. ~\cref{suppl_eq:majority_voting} solves the assignment problem by allocating the label that maximizes the weighted contribution of Gaussians within the object mask regions.
+Please refer to the original FlashSplat~\cite{flashsplat} paper regarding the details and the derivation.
+We additionally filter Gaussians that are out of the object mask region after directly projecting the centers to remove floating artifacts.

-After registration and geometric verification as presented in Section~\ref{subsec:object_tracking}, we initialize Gaussians for objects that do not exist in the initial reconstruction.
-We first extract point clouds for new objects from the global scene reconstruction of MASt3R~\citep{mast3r} with estimated poses from the hierarchical localization pipeline~\cite{hloc}.
+After registration and geometric verification as presented in Sec.
+3.3 of the main paper, we initialize Gaussians for objects that do not exist in the initial reconstruction.
+We first extract point clouds for new objects from the global scene reconstruction of MASt3R~\cite{mast3r} with estimated poses from the hierarchical localization pipeline~\cite{hloc}.
 In the original implementation of MASt3R, camera parameters were optimized jointly with per-view depth maps and global scales.
 We modify the optimization loop to operate only on depth maps with scale and offset parameters, while the camera poses remain fixed.
 To reduce noise, we retain only the point clouds with per-pixel confidence values greater than 1.5, and we randomly downsample the point cloud by a factor of 4, as per-pixel point clouds are overly dense, which is inefficient for optimization.